Tariffs

 Introduction

-The Trump Administration’s implementation of significant and widespread tariffs – and the potential for additional and farther-reaching tariffs – represent more than just a trade challenge.
+The Trump Administration’s implementation of significant and widespread tariffs – and the potential for additional and farther-reaching tariffs – represents more than just a trade challenge.
 For companies engaged in international commerce, the uncertainty created by these measures increases the risk of commercial disputes.
-Among other things, tariffs can
+Among other things, tariffs can increase costs, reduce margins, and reveal contractual assumptions and ambiguities that lead to disputes throughout the supply chain: between buyers and sellers, manufacturers and distributors, and in a variety of other business dealings.

 Continue Reading Trump 2.0 Tariffs and Commercial Disputes: Key Questions to Consider